San Diego, California

 Werner gave up in 1994 and sold the Padres to software bigwig John Moores, who quickly stabilized the franchise and within a few short years had it back in the postseason—and two years after that, to the World Series for the second time in franchise history.
 One Padre was there for both: Tony Gwynn, the fan favorite, Hall of Famer and eight-time batting champion.
 In his 20 years playing at the Murph, Gwynn hit .343, ramping it up to .462 for the Padres’ two Fall Classic appearances—but they only won one of nine games (home and away) because they had the misfortune of timing their appearances alongside two of baseball’s greatest teams: The 1984 Detroit Tigers (who bolted to a 35-5 start) and 1998 New York Yankees (114-48).

 Other players racked up some big-time numbers at the Murph.
-Unfortunately for Padres fans, not many of them played for their team.
+Unfortunately, not many of them played for their team.
 In the stadium’s early years, no one pitched better than Tom Seaver—though few pitched better at any ballpark of the time.
 But he was particularly death on the Padres, winning 18 of 23 decisions with a nasty 1.58 ERA.
 On the offensive side, the latter years were dominated among the visitors by—surprise, surprise—Barry Bonds.
 The steroid-fueled San Francisco superstar matched Gwynn’s .343 average but with far more power, blasting out 39 home runs in 105 career games at the Murph.

 Strangers in Their Own Home.